coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 and you want to apply for being validator, please post it on the support forum.
 I will make a request on make/polyglots to have you added as validator for this plugin/locale.

 == Screenshots ==

 1. Screenshot of the menu page for Custom Taxonomy Order.
 The WordPress menu completely left lists the different taxonomies.
 The left metabox lists the toplevel terms.
 Right (or below) are the sub-terms.

 == Changelog ==

+= 3.2.0 =
+* 2020-07-06
+* Improve compatibility with WPML plugin.
+* Add function 'customtaxorder_get_taxonomies()' to remove duplicate code.
+* Be able to sort all taxonomies, public and non-public.
+* Use more esc_html functions.
+* Update About page.
+* Only load translations at the dashboard.

 = 3.1.0 =
 * 2020-03-23